 Gamilaraay is the traditional language of the indigenous people of Walgett.
 The town’s name comes from their word for “the meeting of two waters” in reference to its position on the junction of the Namoi and Barwon Rivers.
 Both of these star in this lovely paddle.

 Henry Lawson famously once wrote, “If you know Bourke, you know Australia.”
 Whether or not you agree with that sentiment, you will have a tough time finding anyone who has been to Bourke who hasn’t heard the Outback whispering to them quietly but confidently… this is Australia.

 - Split Rock Reservoir

-Split Rock Reservoir is a man-made lake which was originally created to store irrigation and town water for the Namoi Valley but it is now so much more than that.
-It is a fantastic recreational venue for anglers, birdwatchers and water sports enthusiasts alike.
+Split Rock Reservoir is a man-made lake that was originally created to store irrigation and town water for the Namoi Valley but it is now so much more than that.
+It is a fantastic recreational venue for anglers, birdwatchers, and water sports enthusiasts alike.

 - Lake Keepit

 One of the great things about being a paddler is you can take in so much more of a place than anyone who is stuck on land.
 Most visitors to Lake Keepit only see its southern broadwater, but it weaves much further north, and there are many more treasures to uncover.

 The Fossickers Way is a much-loved tourist trail through the New South Wales North West Slopes region.
 It is famous for discoveries of precious metals and gems, but there’s a far more valuable prize at its southern end; the “blue gold” waters of Chaffey Dam.